Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # The complete list of games compatible with the Game Boy Printer (and the paper emulator)

 Most of these games are compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
 See "Game Boy Printer Emulator - Games Support.xlsx" to check the compatibilty list and various hints to print from most of the games, obscure japanese ones included.
 This list and the hints were never published online before june 2021.
+There is in total 106 games compatible.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*